itcr-uni-luebeck/metacheck-core/README.md

 # metacheck-core
-This project contains a core library to validate metadata quality.
+This project contains a core library to validate metadata quality of Samply.MDR namespaces.

 ## Usage